ef-labs/nanoprofiler/README.md

 NanoProfiler is a light weight profiling library written in C# which requires .NET 4.0+.
 It is designed for high performance and easy to use for both sync & async programming model.
 It has been used in EF (Education First) projects generating billions of profiling events per day with trivial performance penalty.

-NanoProfiler itself only implements the core profiling feature and a simple implementation for persisting results via slf4net.
+NanoProfiler itself implements the core profiling feature and a simple implementation for persisting results via slf4net.
 If you want better profiling result management feature, you could implement the IProfilingStorage interface by yourself.

+NanoProfiler also provides a wonderful view-result Web UI supports view latest profiling results in a tree-timeline view (simply visit ~/nanoprofiler/view in your web application).

 Installing NanoProfiler
 -----------------------